hyprwm/hyprland-wiki/pages/Plugins/Using-Plugins.md

 hyprpm add https://github.com/hyprwm/hyprland-plugins
 ```

-once it finishes, you can list your installed plugins with
+Once it finishes, you can list your installed plugins with:

 ```sh
 hyprpm list
 ```

-and enable or disable them via `hyprpm enable name` and `hyprpm disable name`.
+Then, enable or disable them via `hyprpm enable name` and `hyprpm disable name`.

-In order for the plugins to be loaded into hyprland, run `hyprpm reload`.
+In order for the plugins to be loaded into Hyprland, run `hyprpm reload`.

-You can add `exec-once = hyprpm reload -n` to your hyprland config to have
+You can add `exec-once = hyprpm reload -n` to your Hyprland config to have
 plugins loaded at startup. `-n` will make hyprpm send a notification if anything
 goes wrong (e.g. update needed)

-In order update your plugins, run `hyprpm update`.
+To update your plugins, run `hyprpm update`.

 For all options of `hyprpm`, run `hyprpm -h`.